georgeguo-cn/rs-research-group/README.md

-# rs-research-group
+# RS-Research-Group

-This is file center of rs-research-group
+This is a readme file.